$399.67 Million in Sales Expected for SM Energy (NYSE:SM) This Quarter

-Brokerages predict that SM Energy (NYSE:SM) will announce $399.67 million in sales for the current quarter, according to Zacks.
-Four analysts have issued estimates for SM Energy’s earnings, with the highest sales estimate coming in at $529.00 million and the lowest estimate coming in at $353.21 million.
-SM Energy reported sales of $169.63 million in the same quarter last year, which indicates a positive year-over-year growth rate of 135.6%.
-The business is expected to announce its next quarterly earnings results after the market closes on Thursday, July 29th.
+Analysts forecast that SM Energy (NYSE:SM) will post sales of $399.67 million for the current quarter, according to Zacks.
+Four analysts have issued estimates for SM Energy’s earnings, with the lowest sales estimate coming in at $353.21 million and the highest estimate coming in at $529.00 million.
+SM Energy posted sales of $169.63 million in the same quarter last year, which suggests a positive year-over-year growth rate of 135.6%.
+The company is scheduled to report its next quarterly earnings results after the market closes on Thursday, July 29th.

-According to Zacks, analysts expect that SM Energy will report full year sales of $1.63 billion for the current fiscal year, with estimates ranging from $1.27 billion to $2.31 billion.
-For the next fiscal year, analysts expect that the company will post sales of $2.17 billion, with estimates ranging from $1.96 billion to $2.55 billion.
-Zacks’ sales averages are an average based on a survey of sell-side research analysts that cover SM Energy.
+On average, analysts expect that SM Energy will report full-year sales of $1.63 billion for the current year, with estimates ranging from $1.27 billion to $2.31 billion.
+For the next fiscal year, analysts expect that the business will post sales of $2.17 billion, with estimates ranging from $1.96 billion to $2.55 billion.
+Zacks’ sales averages are a mean average based on a survey of research firms that that provide coverage for SM Energy.

-SM Energy (NYSE:SM) last issued its quarterly earnings results on Thursday, April 29th.
-The energy company reported ($0.05) earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of ($0.23) by $0.18.
+SM Energy (NYSE:SM) last posted its earnings results on Thursday, April 29th.
+The energy company reported ($0.05) earnings per share (EPS) for the quarter, beating the consensus estimate of ($0.23) by $0.18.
 SM Energy had a negative return on equity of 1.25% and a negative net margin of 49.72%.
-The business had revenue of $443.85 million during the quarter, compared to analyst estimates of $339.38 million.
+The company had revenue of $443.85 million for the quarter, compared to analyst estimates of $339.38 million.

-In other news, SVP Kenneth J. Knott sold 12,257 shares of the firm’s stock in a transaction that occurred on Wednesday, June 23rd.
-The shares were sold at an average price of $25.00, for a total transaction of $306,425.00.
-Following the transaction, the senior vice president now directly owns 60,930 shares of the company’s stock, valued at $1,523,250.
-The sale was disclosed in a filing with the SEC, which is accessible through this hyperlink.
-Company insiders own 1.90% of the company’s stock.
+In other news, SVP Kenneth J. Knott sold 12,257 shares of the company’s stock in a transaction that occurred on Wednesday, June 23rd.
+The stock was sold at an average price of $25.00, for a total transaction of $306,425.00.
+Following the completion of the transaction, the senior vice president now directly owns 60,930 shares of the company’s stock, valued at approximately $1,523,250.
+The sale was disclosed in a filing with the SEC, which is available at this link.
+Insiders own 1.90% of the company’s stock.

-A number of hedge funds have recently modified their holdings of the stock.
-Dimensional Fund Advisors LP boosted its stake in SM Energy by 81.2% in the first quarter.
-Dimensional Fund Advisors LP now owns 2,963,562 shares of the energy company’s stock valued at $48,512,000 after acquiring an additional 1,327,822 shares in the last quarter.
-Geode Capital Management LLC boosted its stake in SM Energy by 5.2% in the first quarter.
-Geode Capital Management LLC now owns 2,079,750 shares of the energy company’s stock valued at $34,045,000 after acquiring an additional 103,310 shares in the last quarter.
-Goldman Sachs Group Inc. boosted its stake in SM Energy by 130.3% in the first quarter.
-Goldman Sachs Group Inc. now owns 1,897,216 shares of the energy company’s stock valued at $31,057,000 after acquiring an additional 1,073,317 shares in the last quarter.
-Russell Investments Group Ltd. boosted its stake in SM Energy by 5,100.2% in the first quarter.
-Russell Investments Group Ltd. now owns 1,469,897 shares of the energy company’s stock valued at $24,058,000 after acquiring an additional 1,441,631 shares in the last quarter.
-Finally, Morgan Stanley boosted its stake in SM Energy by 45.6% in the first quarter.
-Morgan Stanley now owns 1,264,663 shares of the energy company’s stock valued at $20,701,000 after acquiring an additional 395,800 shares in the last quarter.
-78.03% of the stock is currently owned by institutional investors.
+A number of hedge funds and other institutional investors have recently bought and sold shares of SM.
+Russell Investments Group Ltd. grew its holdings in SM Energy by 5,100.2% in the 1st quarter.
+Russell Investments Group Ltd. now owns 1,469,897 shares of the energy company’s stock valued at $24,058,000 after buying an additional 1,441,631 shares in the last quarter.
+Dimensional Fund Advisors LP grew its holdings in SM Energy by 81.2% in the 1st quarter.
+Dimensional Fund Advisors LP now owns 2,963,562 shares of the energy company’s stock valued at $48,512,000 after buying an additional 1,327,822 shares in the last quarter.
+Goldman Sachs Group Inc. grew its holdings in SM Energy by 130.3% in the 1st quarter.
+Goldman Sachs Group Inc. now owns 1,897,216 shares of the energy company’s stock valued at $31,057,000 after buying an additional 1,073,317 shares in the last quarter.
+Edgestream Partners L.P. grew its holdings in SM Energy by 1,183.8% in the 1st quarter.
+Edgestream Partners L.P. now owns 967,411 shares of the energy company’s stock valued at $15,837,000 after buying an additional 892,056 shares in the last quarter.
+Finally, Morgan Stanley grew its holdings in SM Energy by 217.9% in the 4th quarter.
+Morgan Stanley now owns 868,863 shares of the energy company’s stock valued at $5,318,000 after buying an additional 595,549 shares in the last quarter.
+78.03% of the stock is owned by hedge funds and other institutional investors.

 SM Energy Company Profile